mmacfadden/csc-842-sm23/cycle-6/README.md

 options:
-  -h, --help            show this help message and exit -p PDF, --pdf PDF     The PDF file to read from
+  -h, --help            show this help message and exit -i INPUT, --input INPUT
+                        The PDF file to read from
   -f FILES, --file FILES
                         Selects a file to embed in the PDF -d DIRS, --dir DIRS   Selects a directory of files (non-recursive) to embed in the PDF